Kentico/xperience-dynamics365-sales/README.md

       - __Precision__: 7
       - __Display field in the editing form__: No

-Finally, you must map the Xperience contact fields to the desired Dynamics 365 fields.
-Back in the __Settings__ application, click the _"Edit"_ button next to the __Field mapping__ setting to open a new dialog window.
-This window displays the available Xperience contact field (including any custom fields added by your developers), and a drop-down list containing the Dynamics 365 fields.
-For each Xperience field, select the Dynamics 365 that it will be mapped to.
-If you leave a drop-down on _"(not mapped)"_, that Xperience field will not be synchronized to Dynamics 365.
-Make sure you click the __Save__ button in the __Settings__ application after you are done mapping to commit the changes to the database!
+Finally, map the Xperience contact fields to the desired Dynamics 365 fields:
+1. In the __Settings__ application, click _"Edit"_ next to the __Field mapping__ setting to open a new dialog window.
+   - This window displays all available Xperience contact fields (including any custom fields added by your developers), and a drop-down list containing the Dynamics 365 fields.
+1. For each Xperience field, select the Dynamics 365 field to map to.
+   - Fields left on _"(not mapped)"_ will not be synchronized to Dynamics 365.
+1. __Save__ the mapping in the __Settings__ application after you are done.

 ### Enable incoming contact synchronization

 Xperience contacts which are linked by the outgoing synchronization can optionally be updated whenever their information is changed in Dynamics 365.
-To use incoming synchronization, a custom .NET Web API endpoint is available in your administrative Xperience website at the URL _yourcms.com/xperience-dynamics365/updatecontact_.
+To facilitate incoming synchronization, a custom .NET Web API endpoint is available in the Xperience administration at _yourxperienceadmin.com/xperience-dynamics365/updatecontact_.
 To change the Xperience contact information, you can use any approach you'd like to send a __POST__ request to this endpoint, where the body contains the Dynamics 365 contact information in JSON format.

 > __Note__: Outgoing contact synchronization must be [enabled](#enable-outgoing-contact-synchronization) for incoming synchronization to work.